 There is currently one licensing scheme operating in Hackney.
-Two other licensing schemes recently ended.
+Two other licensing schemes ended in September 2023.
 We will help you choose the right licence for your property:

 1. Mandatory HMO licence